sarahjones123/nGenue_docs/docs/getting_started/counterparty/create_counterparty.md

 8. Click on **Save** to save the record.

-## Creating a Contact
+## Creating a contact

 1. In the **Counterparty (Supply Management)** screen, go to the Contacts tab.
-2. Click on Add New Contact for the newly created counterparty record.
+2. Click on **Add New Contact** for the newly created counterparty record.

-3. Click on Add New Contact to open the Add Contact screen.
+3. Click on **Add New Contact** to open the **Add Contact** screen.
-4. Fill in the required fields and click OK to save the changes.
+4. Fill in the required fields and click **OK* to save the changes.

-5. The record will be saved and displayed under the Contacts tab.
+5. The record will be saved and displayed under the **Contacts** tab.
 6. The application will then immediately display a warning message for configuring other contact roles.
-If the user clicks Yes, the Contact Roles screen will pop up to configure the contact role.
+If the user clicks **Yes,** the **Contact Roles** screen will pop up to configure the contact role.

-7. Using the left/right arrow key, move the required role from available to selected section.
-Once done, click Close.
+7. Using the *left/right arrow key*, move the required role from available to selected section.
+Once done, click **Close.**

 8. The roles will be configured for the newly created contact.